pagmatt/markdown-cv/index.md

 ## Skills
+TODO: update.
 I am an hard-working, extremely curious person who is always ready and willing to learn new things.
 I am also collaborative and capable to work well in a team of people, as of being responsible of my own eventual mistakes: I developed these perks during multiple University's team projects and by being a Scout for 5 years. <br>

 __Languages:__ Italian - Mother tongue, English - B2 <br>
 __Programming languages:__ Python (NumPy, Matplotlib, Seaborn, SciPy), C++, C, Java, MATLAB<br>
 __Frontend technologies:__ JavaScript, HTML, CSS<br>